AlexPR704/Cloud_Portfolio/README.md

 - Fully version-controlled repo

 ## Why I Built This
-This project was part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev) to strengthen my cloud engineering skills.
+This project was part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev) with a twist to strengthen my cloud engineering skills.
 I wanted to create a production-grade setup using best practices in automation, testing, and security.

 ## Live Demo
 👉 [alexander-resume-site.com](https://d17qrlv1yga6q4.cloudfront.net)